-Investment Income Receivable
+Investments Income Receivable

-Investment income receivable represents dividends, distributions, and sales proceeds recognized in accordance with our revenue recognition policy but not yet received as of the date of the consolidated financial statements.
+Investment income represent dividends, distributions, and sales proceeds recognized in accordance with our revenue recognition policy but not yet received as of the date of the consolidated financial statements.
 The amounts are generally fully collectible as they are recognized based on completed transactions.
 We monitor and adjust our receivables, and those deemed to be uncollectible are written-off only after all reasonable collection efforts are exhausted.
-We have determined that all investments income receivable balances outstanding as of June 30, 2024 and 2023, are collectible and do not require recording any uncollectible allowance.
+We have determined that all investments income receivable balances outstanding as of June 30, 2023 and 2022, are collectible and do not require recording any uncollectible allowance.